jooorooo/laravel-filterable/readme.md

 A model's filterable definition sets the rules available for each field.
 The first rule in the list is the default rule for the field.
 Other rules must add the rule name as a suffix in the filter query field name.

-In the following definition, the 'name' field can use any of the String rules: EQ, LIKE, ILIKE, MATCH.
+In the following definition, the 'name' field can use any of the String rules: EQ, LIKE, MATCH.

 ```
 User::$filterable = [